 My workplace expects us to get several vaccines regularly.
 But I'm pregnant

-can be given while a woman is pregnant.
+while a woman is pregnant.